saxenamansi/DDL_LLM-RAG_Assignment/README.md

 ## Running the Pipeline

-Open `RAG_updated.ipynb` and run cells top to bottom.
+Open `LLM-RAG.ipynb` and run cells top to bottom.

 | Section | What it does |
 |---|---|